-It is reported that around 50% of all marriages now end in divorce, which is of course why divorce is far more accepted in today’s UK society than it ever used to be.
+It is reported that around 50% of all marriages now end in divorce.
+This is of course why divorce is far more accepted in today’s UK society than it ever used to be.
 You are not expected to stay in an unhappy relationship because of societal pressures.
-But if you feel your relationship has broken down and there is no going back, you are likely to have come to this conclusion for a variety of reasons and not always together.
-Huffington Post reported last year that there were 10 most common reasons people got divorce, this included; marrying for the wrong reason, intimacy disappearing, financial pressures or differences and having different goals and expectations.
+But if you feel your relationship has broken down and there is no going back.
+You are likely to have come to this conclusion for a variety of reasons and not always together.
+The Huffington Post reported that there were 10 most common reasons people got divorce, this included; marrying for the wrong reason, intimacy disappearing, financial pressures or differences and having different goals and expectations.

-Although in truth many marriages may end due to a combination of these reasons when it comes to filing for divorce does any of this fit with the grounds that need to be satisfied to end your marriage?
+Although, in truth, many marriages may end due to a combination of these reasons.
+However, when it comes to filing for divorce does any of this fit with the grounds that need to be satisfied to end your marriage?

 The current UK grounds for divorce include: